dpack1/jest-testing-demo/README.md

 - Writing a simple test to test basic functionality (e.g., math.js)
 - Running your tests to see Jest in action

-For a more detailed guide, please check the **level-100/README.md** file in the repo.

 ## Level 200: Harnessing and Isolated Testing
 ### What You’ll Do:
 In **Level 200**, we will dive deeper into writing unit tests for isolated functionality.
 We will focus on creating harnesses: small tests that mock external dependencies to ensure that individual units of code function correctly.